 As the site is located within a flood zone area, it will be necessary to make sure that the occupants are fully aware of the flood risk and flood warning and evacuation during an extreme event.

-If necessary, during a flood event the first floor will provide a safe haven for the occupants.
+A site-specific Flood Emergency Plan has been developed.
 The occupants are advised to utilise the Environment Agency's Flood Warning Service available in the area.